fcFn/DI_Bootcamp_sarah/README.md

 <details>
   <summary>Hint #1</summary>
-  Check the styles for the header and see if there's anything weird going on.
+  Content that doesn't fit into its parent's dimensions will spill out (overflow), possibly overlaying onto other elements.
 </details>
 <details>
   <summary>Hint #2</summary>
-  Remember that block elements will stretch vertically to accommodate their children unless...
+  Recall that block elements will stretch vertically to accommodate their children unless...
 </details>
 <details>
   <summary>Hint #3</summary>